Promoting safe, orderly and regular migration from and within the Horn of Africa

 2. Protecting the victims of trafficking and vulnerable migrants.
 The project promotes civil society organisations that provide various services for migrants and victims of human trafficking, for example accommodation, medical and psychosocial care and legal advice.

-The programme is implemented together with British Council, Civipol, the International Organization for Migration (IOM), and the United Nations Office on Drugs and Crime (UNODC).
+The programme is implemented together with British Council, CIVIPOL, the International Organization for Migration (IOM), and the United Nations Office on Drugs and Crime (UNODC).
 GIZ lead the implementing partnership.

-Last update: October 2023
+Last update: May 2024

 Two women and children fill in workbooks together.